MileHacker Logo

 • Historical Districts & Architecture

-The entire Old City acts as a historical district, with many smaller temples like Wat Chiang Man (the oldest in Chiang Mai) and traditional wooden houses tucked away on side streets.
+The entire Old City acts as a historical district, with plenty of smaller temples like Wat Chiang Man (the oldest in Chiang Mai) and traditional wooden houses tucked away on side streets.

 • Religious & Spiritual Sites

-Wat Suan Dok: A large temple complex with a royal cemetery, a teaching monastery, and a "Monk Chat" program.
+Wat Suan Dok: A large collection of sacred buildings with a royal cemetery, a teaching monastery, and a "Monk Chat" program.
 Wat Umong: A unique forest temple with ancient tunnels and meditation caves, creating a tranquil atmosphere.

 • Wiang Kum Kam Guided Tours